 - The company’s individual needs and goals.
-When shopping for project management software, each company should look at the deal size, areas related to diligence that especially need improvement, and workflow and management styles.
+When shopping for project management software, each company should look at the deal size, areas related to diligence that need improvement, and workflow and management styles.

-While M&A project management software can be used for all stages of M&A, from deal sourcing through integration, it is particularly helpful during due diligence.
+While M&A project management software can be used for all stages of M&A, from deal sourcing through integration, it is beneficial during due diligence.
 Why?
 It simply allows users to work smartly, which correlates to making better decisions and limiting deals due to slow reaction time and poor communication.
 Using project management software can also make teams more Agile, a major yet well-deserved buzzword in business and marketing.

 M&A project management software is recommended for all deal-makers.
 Still, it is beneficial for companies to manage multiple deals simultaneously and improve their performance during diligence.

 Author’s Bio: Lori Wade is a writer interested in a wide range of spheres from business to entrepreneurship and new technologies.
-If you are interested in M&A or virtual data room industry, you can find her on Twitter & LinkedIn or find her on other social media.
+If you are interested in M&A or the virtual data room industry, you can find her on Twitter & LinkedIn or find her on other social media.
 Read and take over Lori’s useful insights!

 How to Use Project Management Software in the M&A Due Diligence Process

 - PMI-ACP Exam Prep Workshop and Online Learning